strongloop/strongloop.com2/_posts/2019-01-09-december-milestone.md

 * An AccessToken model that has a one-to-many relation to the User model
 * A sign in endpoint in the User controller that finds a user and creates the JWT access token

-The PR is still in progress, we will summarize the required elements and the steps to create them in the document when it's done.
+The PR is still in progress.
+We will summarize the required elements and the steps to create them in the document when it's done.
 Our next focus would be extracting the pieces in the PoC PR into proper modules, including our existing `@loopback/authentication` package or a new created extension package.
 You can check story [#1997](https://github.com/strongloop/loopback-next/issues/1997) to track the discussions.

 ## Relation Epic

 ### Support hasOne relation

 With the `hasMany` relation feature in place and with a lot of request from our community, `hasOne` relation logically made sense to implement next.
 The first iteration [1879](https://github.com/strongloop/loopback-next/pull/1879) involved an acceptance test to drive the feature with tests for `create` and `get` or `find` methods.
 However, it was using a race-condition prone approach in order to guarantee that a single related model instance was created for a source instance.
 The code called the `find()` and `create()` methods on the target repository which can lead to multiple target instances based on the asynchronous nature of those methods (see [this comment](https://github.com/strongloop/loopback-next/pull/1879#discussion_r227363386) for a clear example).

 In order to address this issue, [Miroslav](https://github.com/bajtos) proposed to use the target model's Primary Key as the Foreign Key from the source model and let the underlying database enforce uniqueness.
 With it came `belongsToUniquely()` decorator which is used as part of the target model definition to mark a property as a non-generated `id` field for use with `hasOne` relation.
 After making sure it works with in-memory and MySQL databases, we concluded that it was universal enough and made sense to delegate uniqueness enforcement at the database level and landed the PR.

 However, [Raymond](https://github.com/raymondfeng) pointed out that this approach does not indeed enforce uniqueness across all supported connectors.
 Instead, he proposed to mark the foreign key as a unique index.
 While [Biniam](https://github.com/b-admike) started the implementation in [2126](https://github.com/strongloop/loopback-next/pull/2126), he discovered that some connectors like `in-memory` and `cloudant` do not have support for `unique indexes`.
 Raymond, Miroslav, and Biniam discussed about HasOne's unique constraint for the foreign key and discovered a new way of looking at relations and constraints:

  - Weak relations, where the developer primarily wants to navigate related models (think of GraphQL) and referential integrity is either not important or already enforced by the (SQL) database.
  - Strong relations, where the referential integrity is guaranteed by the framework together with the database.

-Given this and the fact that we don't have a concerete way to enforce referential integrity in LoopBack from the approaches we took thus far, [#2126](https://github.com/strongloop/loopback-next/pull/2126) was put on hold and [2147](https://github.com/strongloop/loopback-next/pull/2147) aimed to remove the implementation which used target model's PK as the FK for a `hasOne` relation.
+Given this and the fact that we don't have a concerete way to enforce referential integrity in LoopBack from the approaches taken thus far, [#2126](https://github.com/strongloop/loopback-next/pull/2126) was put on hold and [2147](https://github.com/strongloop/loopback-next/pull/2147) aimed to remove the implementation which used target model's PK as the FK for a `hasOne` relation.
 The onus is now on users to make sure that referential integrity is enforced by the database they're using by defining a unique index as shown in our [docs](https://loopback.io/doc/en/lb4/hasOne-relation.html#setting-up-your-database-for-hasone-relation---mysql).
 For more discussion, see [2127](https://github.com/strongloop/loopback-next/issues/2127) and [1718](https://github.com/strongloop/loopback-next/issues/1718).

 ### Inclusion Spike

 To explore a good approach for doing the inclusion traverse, we did a spike that implemented an inclusion handler as a function to fetch the included items.
-When a one to many relation established, the repository of the source model registers the inclusion handler, which takes in the target model's repository getter, applies constraints and invoke the target repository's `find` method with the inclusion filter.
+When a one to many relation is established, the repository of the source model registers the inclusion handler, which takes in the target model's repository getter, applies constraints and invoke the target repository's `find` method with the inclusion filter.

 This works well for `hasMany` relation but exposes more high level design problems when implementing the `belongsTo` inclusion handler.
 The [circular dependency restriction](https://github.com/strongloop/loopback-next/issues/1799) results in two models could not define each other as a property in the model class.
 Therefore the `belongsTo` relation only has a foreignKey id property but not a relation property in the source model, and as a consequence, the source model couldn't really describe the data included from its parent.